openstack-archive/collectd-openstack-plugins/doc/source/GSG.rst

-This is a getting started guide that describes the manual setup of collectd and the configuration of the plugins contained in this repository (Ceilometer, Gnocchi, Aodh).
+This is a getting started guide that describes the manual setup of collectd and the configuration of the plugins contained in this repository (Gnocchi, Aodh).

 Pre-requisites
 --------------

 - Access to the internet
 - A working OpenStack environment
-- Keystone and Ceilometer services enabled
+- Keystone and Gnocchi/Aodh services enabled

 Collectd Installation
 ---------------------